RepairShopr/react-native-signature-capture/README.md

 ## About this
 React Native library for capturing signature

-This repo is an advanced version of <a href="https://github.com/RepairShopr/react-native-signature-capture/pull/97">react-native-signature-capture</a> which new props to set background color and as very good usage example
+This repo is an advanced version of <a href="https://github.com/RepairShopr/react-native-signature-capture/pull/97">react-native-signature-capture</a> with new props to set background color and stroke color and as very good usage example

 There is a <a href="https://github.com/RepairShopr/react-native-signature-capture/pull/97">Pull request 97</a> submitted to the parent repo, but as the repo is not active right now you can directly use it from here